PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 Throughout this chapter and the `microservices` chapter we have been working with the same codebase.
 It is important to note that the codebase has been deployed in development mode using the `fuge` tool, to a local minikube cluster and now to a full blown Kubernetes cluster on AWS - WITHOUT CHANGE! i.e. we have not needed to provide separate environment configuirations for `dev`, `test`, `staging` etc..
 This is because the code was developed to use the same service discovery mechanism in all environments.
 We also harnessed the power of containers not only for deployment but also in development to provide our Mongo and Redis databases.

+`kops` is just one tool that helps us to automate Kubernets cluster deployment, others include:

+* `kube-aws` - from the folks at CoreOS, as the name implies targets creating Kubernets clusters on AWS: https://coreos.com/kubernetes/docs/latest/kubernetes-on-aws-render.html
+* Google Container Engine - turnkey cloud based Kubernetes deployment https://cloud.google.com/container-engine/
+* Kargo - Supports deployment to bare metal and various cloud providers https://github.com/kubernetes-incubator/kargo

+Finally the long form way is to install Kubernets from scratch: https://kubernetes.io/docs/getting-started-guides/scratch/.

 ### There's more
-Before we delete our cluster from AWS it is worth exploring it a little more firstly with the Kubernetes dashboard:
+Before we delete our cluster from AWS it is worth exploring it a little more, firstly with the Kubernetes dashboard.

 #### Running the Dashboard
-Recall from our previous use of `minikube` that we ran the Kubernetes dashboard as a means on inspecting our cluster.
+Recall from our previous use of `minikube` that we ran the Kubernetes dashboard as a means of inspecting our cluster.
 We can install and run the dashboard in our AWS cluster by running the following commands:

 ```sh
 $ kubectl create -f https://rawgit.com/kubernetes/dashboard/master/\